aterleto/jedis/README.md

 1. You have more than one Redis deployment.
 This might include two independent Redis servers or two or more Redis databases replicated across multiple [active-active Redis Enterprise](https://docs.redis.com/latest/rs/databases/active-active/) clusters.
 2. You want your application to connect to one deployment at a time and to fail over to the next available deployment if the first deployment becomes unavailable.

+### Configuring failover

+To configure Jedis for failover, you specify an ordered list of Redis databases to connect to.
+By default, Jedis will connect to the first Redis database in the list.
+If the first database becomes unavailable, Jedis will attempt to connect to the next database in the list, and so on.

+What follows here is a simple configuration example.
+For more details, see the [complete Jedis failover docs](docs/failover.md).

-To configure Jedis for failover, first create an array of `ClusterJedisClientConfig` objects, one for each Redis deployment.
+First create an array of `ClusterJedisClientConfig` objects, one for each Redis database.

 ```java
 JedisClientConfig config = DefaultJedisClientConfig.builder().user("cache").password("secret").build();